enowars/bambi-service-Pomelo/README.md

 - flags in filenames, dirlisting enabled?
 DirectoryBrowserOptions may differ from StaticFileOptions
     - leak UUIDs?
 - leak signing key thorugh LFI?
+- new Guid()?
+- Change Id of your department somehow, retain old session?

 # TODO